Docker network schemes

 Recommended: dedicated server for poste.io only (network=host)

-Reverse proxy, poste.io, other web containers and network=host
+Reverse proxy, poste.io, other web containers and network=host (when you run other HTTP services at same server)

 network=bridge (dockerd userland-proxy=false)